 The IPC will also request that government institutions and local authorities complete the IPC’s Privacy Breach Investigation Questionnaire (Questionnaire).
 The Questionnaire is described later in this resource.

 Sometimes the privacy breach involves an employee or contractor who purposely accessed personal information of individuals without a need to know.
 The following are steps or items to consider when investigating this type of breach:

-- decide if the identity of the employee in question will be disclosed to the affected individual when providing notification; and/or
+- Decide if the identity of the employee in question will be disclosed to the affected individual when providing notification.

-The IPC recommends that a public body share any discipline measures taken against an employee who has snooped to the rest of the employees in the organization and the affected individuals.
+The IPC recommends that a government institution or local authority share any discipline measures taken against an employee who has snooped to the rest of the employees in the organization and the affected individuals.
 Please also include any details of employee discipline in your Investigation Report to the IPC.

 How IPC Investigations are Initiated